Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 1. Create an environment for your agents to live in.
 An environment can range from a simple physical simulation containing a few objects to an entire game or ecosystem.
-2. Implement an Academy subclass and add it to a GameObject in the Unity scene containing the environment.
-Your Academy class can implement a few optional methods to update the scene independently of any agents.
-For example, you can add, move, or delete agents and other entities in the environment.
+2. Add an Academy MonoBehaviour to a GameObject in the Unity scene containing the environment.
 3. Implement your Agent subclasses.
 An Agent subclass defines the code an Agent uses to observe its environment, to carry out assigned actions, and to calculate the rewards used for reinforcement training.
 You can also implement